Privacy: Physical privacy

 Physical privacy could be defined as preventing "intrusions into one's physical space or solitude."
 An example of the legal basis for the right to physical privacy is the U.S. Fourth Amendment, which guarantees "the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures".

 Physical privacy may be a matter of cultural sensitivity, personal dignity, and/or shyness.
 There may also be concerns about safety, if, for example one is wary of becoming the victim of crime or stalking.
-There are different things that can be prevented to protect one's physical privacy, including people watching (even through recorded images) one's intimate behaviours or body parts and unhautorized access to one's personal possessions or places.
+There are different things that can be prevented to protect one's physical privacy, including people watching (even through recorded images) one's intimate behaviours or intimate parts and unauthorized access to one's personal possessions or places.
 Examples of possible efforts used to avoid the former, especially for modesty reasons, are clothes, walls, fences, privacy screens, cathedral glass, window coverings, etc.